dulo-tech/xlog/README.md

 	// FindByLevel returns all the loggers added to the map at the given level
 	// or greater.
 	FindByLevel(level Level) []*log.Logger

+    // Clear removes all the appended loggers.
+    Clear()
 }
 ```